Mormon missionary: Mission call

-After application to the church and the requisite approval, prospective missionaries receive a "call to serve"—an official notification of their location assignment—from the President of the Church.
+After application to the church and the requisite approval, prospective missionaries receive a "call to serve"—an official notification of their location assignment—from the church's president.
 The mission call also informs the prospective missionary what language he or she will be expected to use during their mission.
 Members of the Quorum of the Twelve Apostles are responsible for assigning missionaries to a particular mission.
-A prospective missionary receiving the call to serve is generally considered to be a major event in LDS culture; family members, friends, and members of the prospective missionary's congregation often gather together when a call arrives, which the prospective missionary opens and reads aloud to the group.
+A prospective missionary receiving the call to serve is generally considered to be a major event in church culture; family members, friends, and members of the prospective missionary's congregation often gather together when a call arrives, which the prospective missionary opens and reads aloud to the group.

 Until 2018, mission calls were mailed to prospective missionaries.
 In the summer of 2018, the church announced they would begin emailing mission calls to prospective missionaries.
 The church began emailing calls to prospective missionaries residing in Utah and Idaho in the summer of 2018, with the goal of expanding to the rest of the United States and all countries with reliable internet by the beginning of 2019.